opensearch-project/documentation-website/_security/access-control/users-roles.md

 ## Example

-The following example demonstrate how you might set up a bulk access role in OpenSearch Dashboards.
+The following example demonstrates how you can set up a bulk access role in OpenSearch Dashboards.

 Create a new `bulk_access` role: